 Recently there has been a shortage of paprika where we live.
 Don’t really know why.
 This means I couldn’t make the Hot Creole Seasoning Mix that we liked so much.

-Plant 10 to 15 chili or bell pepper plants (Capsicum pepper) depending on how mild you want your paprika.
-This amount is just for paprika if you want to do other thing with chili and bell peppers you will need to plant more of them.
+Plant 10 to 15 paprika chili or bell pepper plants (Capsicum pepper) depending on how mild you want your paprika.
+This amount is just for paprika if you want to do other things with chili and bell peppers you will need to plant more of them.

-Once totally dry, break them in to small enough pieces that will fit in your spice or coffee grinder disposing the stems, and make sure to save the seed for next year’s planting.
+Once totally dry, break them into small enough pieces that will fit in your spice or coffee grinder disposing of the stems, and make sure to save the seed for next year’s planting.
 If you don’t want to save the seed you can grind them in to make it a little hotter if you use chili peppers.